Galedrim/Flow.Launcher.Plugin.Gitmoji/README.md

 [![GitHub latest commit](https://badgen.net/github/last-commit/Galedrim/Flow.Launcher.Plugin.Gitmoji)]()
 [![Github All Releases](https://img.shields.io/github/downloads/Galedrim/Flow.Launcher.Plugin.Gitmoji/total.svg)]()

+> 🛈 **Note**
+> This plugin was rewritten in C# by [tho-myr](https://github.com/tho-myr) with betters performances and functionnalities.
+> You can find his work here : https://github.com/tho-myr/Flow.Launcher.Plugin.Gitmoji_Plus.
+> Thanks to him to continue to maintain this plugin 😊

-This Flow Launcher plugin allows you to efficiently search for and copy the appropriate Gitmoji to your clipboard.
+This Flow Launcher plugin allows you to efficiently search and copy the appropriate Gitmoji to your clipboard.
 Each Gitmoji comes with a detailed description and an example of its usage, making it easier to incorporate these emojis into your commit messages accurately.

 ![image](https://github.com/user-attachments/assets/e1d937e8-87a5-45db-8816-82d67792fbbd)